-During the financial year under review, BTSSB and BWSB provided rental rebates to its eligible tenants who were severely affected by the pandemic, to alleviate their financial burden.
-BTSSB and BWSB believe in having a mutually supportive partnership with their tenants to ensure long-term business relationships.
+During the financial year under review, as most of the tenants are still severely affected by the COVID-19 pandemic, BTSSB and BWSB decided to continue providing rental rebates to its eligible tenants to help reduce their operating costs and financial burden.
+BTSSB and BWSB believe that this will ensure long-term business relationships with their tenants.